 One potential downside is when one of the spouses requests that the court reject the agreement.

 The judge will then have to review the circumstances of how the agreement was created and, if due process was not followed, it may be invalidated.
-That means the judge will check all of the criteria detailed above for prenuptial agreements in Alberta.
+That means the judge will check all of the criteria detailed above for prenuptial agreements in AB.

 If it is decided that the prenuptial agreement is not enforceable, the divorce proceedings will be delayed while matters such as property division and spousal support are settled.
 This may be complicated by lawyers having to assess both financial and parenting issues during the marriage and before the marriage.